mordowiciel/film-app/README.md

 - Using ASyncTask for fetching data in background is not really recommended.
 Use services?
 - Fetching data from server is done in really "vanilla" way.
 Switch to Retrofit library?
 - Add some settings to the Settings activity.
-Switch to night mode?
-- Add dynamic search button to the Main Activity to allow user searching for any movie.
+- Add dynamic search button to the Main Activity to allow user searching for any movie/tv show.

-- Improve main grid view - use card view?
-- Improve MovieDetails activity - add viewing YouTube trailer, parsing date string, exceptional poster "No Poster Available" (when poster path returned by db is null) and "share" button?
+- Improve MovieDetails activity - add viewing YouTube trailer, parsing date string, exceptional poster "No Poster Available" (when poster path returned by db is null)?
-- Add navigation drawer to the app - then enable ability to fetch movie by cinema/TV show, genre etc?